MR-S92/MR-S92/README.md

 <!--- Adding Header Elements -->
 - 🔭 I’m currently working on my software skills in computer programming.
-- ⚡ Studied [Mechanical Engineering](https://valenciacollege.edu/) at Valencia College in Orlando, Florida.
+- ⚡ Studied [Engineering](https://valenciacollege.edu/) at Valencia College in Orlando, Florida.
  - 📫 Reach me at: manue-89@hotmail.com
 ## 💫  About Me:
 Engineer with a foundation in Mechanical Engineering and two years of experience in the renewable energy industry.
 I have a strong passion for analyzing complex datasets to drive business decisions and enhance operational efficiency.